JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/classes/wizard-school-of-divination.md

 ### The Third Eye (Level 10)

 Starting at 10th level, you can use your action to increase your powers of perception.
-When you do so, choose one of the following benefits, which lasts until you are [incapacitated](rules/conditions.md#incapacitated) or you take a short or long rest.
+When you do so, choose one of the following benefits, which lasts until you are [incapacitated](/compendium/rules/conditions.md#incapacitated) or you take a short or long rest.
 You can't use the feature again until you finish a rest.

-- **Darkvision.** You gain [darkvision](rules/senses.md#darkvision) out to a range of 60 feet.
+- **Darkvision.** You gain [darkvision](/compendium/rules/senses.md#darkvision) out to a range of 60 feet.
 - **Ethereal Sight.** You can see into the Ethereal Plane within 60 feet of you.
 - **Greater Comprehension.** You can read any language.
-- **See Invisibility.** You can see [invisible](rules/conditions.md#invisible) creatures and objects within 10 feet of you that are within line of sight.
+- **See Invisibility.** You can see [invisible](/compendium/rules/conditions.md#invisible) creatures and objects within 10 feet of you that are within line of sight.

 ### Greater Portent (Level 14)

 Starting at 14th level, the visions in your dreams intensify and paint a more accurate picture in your mind of what is to come.
-You roll three `d20`s for your Portent feature, rather than two.
+You roll three `dice: d20|avg` (`d20`)s for your Portent feature, rather than two.